Highest Covid-19 incidence recorded on northside of Dublin

 Dublin west has 1,614 cases and 121 coronavirus deaths, and the area covers Inchicore, Lucan, Saggart and Rathcoole.

 Dublin accounts for over half of the national total of 24,506 cases.
-The figures from the HSE show there have been 680 Covid-19 deaths in Dublin, accounting for nearly a third of the overall 1,592 deaths from the virus.
+The figures from the HSE show there have been 680 Covid-19 deaths in Dublin, accounting for 40 per cent of the overall 1,592 deaths from the virus.

 Dublin south central has the least number of confirmed cases at 852, and the area includes Terenure and Ballyboden.